mandyzong/HFI_digital_inclusion_challenge_2021/README.md

 ## 3D Printing
 We purchased the best selling 3D printer from Amazon (Creality Ender V3) and printed out models from thingiverse (https://www.thingiverse.com/) where numerous 3D printing models are free to download.
-During the two month trails, challenges about maintence came one after another, but got solved too.
+Within the two months starting from scratch, challenges about maintence came one after another, but got solved eventually.
 We have summarized in the folder of
 "3D-printing".
 For this particular challenge, we printed and assembled a linear accelrator (radiation therapy machine - https://www.thingiverse.com/thing:1804228).

 ## AR APP
 We then wrote an IOS based APP using ARkit to track the model/parts and impose text and images on it.
 We followed the ARkit image tracking tutorial on Youtube.
 Videos of the APP can be found in the folder of "AR".

-## Brouchure
+## Brochure
-We made a brouchure too.
+We made a brochure too.
 And yes the motivation comes from three most important people to me: my parents and my son, who taught me to stay healthy, strong, happy and kind.
 I love you!

 ## Acknowledgement